A bit of MacBook Pro magic for you whether you have a MacBook Pro, Air, iMac to allow you to take your own local backups.

-What if I want to Use Multiple External Drives for Backup?
+What If I Want To Use More Than One External Drives For Backup?

 Repeat steps one through to eight to set up the second external hard drive.
 Then you can use two external drives interchangeably for security of your backups.

-Apple has moved to APFS because it is faster, more efficient and secure than the Extended (Journaled) file system (HFS+).
-Great you say, but what about Time Machine?
+Apple moved to APFS because it is faster, more efficient and secure.

 On upgrading Mac OS will automatically convert on upgrade flash storage and Solid State Disk drives to APFS.